-- □ The decision to loan materials is at the discretion of the lending school library media center. - □ The borrowing school library media center and its ILL user must comply with the loan policies created by the lending school library media center. - □ Interlibrary loan requests must be made via the Destiny Holds/ILL Request Procedure with a suggested follow-up e-mail from the requesting library media specialist.
-(See ILL Requests under Holds on the left side of the Index tab in Destiny® Help. - All Destiny ILL requests should be filled within 24 hours. - □ An e-mail response to all Destiny ILL requests should be made within 24 hours regardless of whether the item is or is not available for loan.
-It is very important to let the requesting school library media center know within one working day if you can send the item or if she/he needs to request it from another source. - Remember, in order for a patron-requested ILL to go to the loaning library, the home library media specialist must first approve the request to the loaning library media specialist. (see procedures for ILL approval below) - □ No library media center will ILL to a patron individually. - Return of ILL materials should be monitored for a timely return by all parties. - □ Call the school library media specialist if you do not get a prompt response to your request or if the loaned item is overdue.
+- The decision to loan materials is at the discretion of the lending school library media center. - The borrowing school library media center and its ILL user must comply with the loan policies created by the lending school library media center. - Interlibrary loan requests must be made via the Destiny Holds/ILL Request Procedure with a suggested follow-up e-mail from the requesting library media specialist.
+(See ILL Requests under Holds on the left side of the Index tab in Destiny® Help. - All Destiny ILL requests should be filled within 24 hours. - An e-mail response to all Destiny ILL requests should be made within 24 hours regardless of whether the item is or is not available for loan.
+It is very important to let the requesting school library media center know within one working day if you can send the item or if she/he needs to request it from another source. - Remember, in order for a patron-requested ILL to go to the loaning library, the home library media specialist must first approve the request to the loaning library media specialist. (see procedures for ILL approval below) - No library media center will ILL to a patron individually. - Return of ILL materials should be monitored for a timely return by all parties.